animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-While Lucene queries are not (yet) supported on {sdg-name} repositories, {sdg-acronym} does provide comprehensive [support](https://docs.spring.io/spring-data-gemfire/docs/current/reference/html/#bootstrap:lucene) for {data-store-name} Lucene queries by using the familiar Spring template design pattern.
+While Lucene queries are not (yet) supported on Spring Data for GemFire repositories, {sdg-acronym} does provide comprehensive [support](https://docs.spring.io/spring-data-gemfire/docs/current/reference/html/#bootstrap:lucene) for GemFire Lucene queries by using the familiar Spring template design pattern.

 </div>